okami101/vuetify-admin/packages/docs/guide/resources.md

 :::

 :::danger DISABLING ACTIONS
 Note that it will only disable routes client-side generation and change action buttons behavior.
-The resource API module has always all actions method available.
-You must also adapt your backend accordingly.
+The resource API module has always all actions method available. **Adapt your backend accordingly** for prevent any unintended actions.
 :::

 ### Reuse API endpoints